 Established in 2009 in Bridport, this mini chain of restaurants is steadily growing, with the latest in Cardiff.
 Loads of free-range chicken and local, Trealy Farm produce on the menu which is centred around pizzas and pies.
 Oh, and proper cider too.

-Fresh, exciting Mexican street-food, made using higher-than-average welfare meat and sustainable fish – they’ve even picked up awards for their high-welfare chicken & pork.
+This chain restaurant uses fresh, exciting ingredients to make Mexican street-food with higher-than-average welfare meat and sustainable fish – they’ve even picked up awards for their high-welfare chicken & pork.

-Know any I have missed?
-Drop me a note in the comments below and let me know!
+Know any others I have missed?
+Drop me a note in the comments below and let me know.